awslabs/data-on-eks/website/docs/gen-ai/inference/nvidia-nim-llama3.md

 curl localhost:8000/metrics # run this in another terminal
 ```

+### Grafana Dashboard

-We also provided a pre-configured Grafana dashboard.
+We provides a pre-configured Grafana dashboard to better visualize NIM status.
 In the Grafana dashboard below, it contains several important metrics:

 - **Time to First Token (TTFT)**: The latency between the initial inference request to the model and the return of the first token.
 - **Inter-Token Latency (ITL)**: The latency between each token after the first.